nonblocking/mashroom/packages/plugin-packages/mashroom-http-proxy/README.md

      * The Promise will resolve as soon as the whole response was sent to the client.
      */
     forward(req: Request, res: Response, targetUri: string, additionalHeaders?: HttpHeaders): Promise<void>;

+    /**
+     * Forwards a WebSocket request (ws or wss).
+     * The passed additional headers are only available at the upgrade/handshake request (most WS frameworks allow you to access it).
+     * Proxy interceptors are not applied for WebSockets!
+     */
+    forwardWs(req: IncomingMessageWithContext, socket: Socket, head: Buffer, targetUri: string, additionalHeaders?: HttpHeaders): Promise<void>;

 }
 ```